jcracknell/arborist/README.md

 resulting from the interpolation process.
 The interpolation context provides access to the *splicing methods* used to lower other expression trees into the result expression, as well as to any data that you want to inject into the interpolation process.

-### Interpolation performance implications

-Most of the performance cost associated with expression interpolation is associated with the evaluation of expression subtrees provided as arguments to evaluated splice parameters (annotated with EvaluatedSpliceParameterAttribute).
-Interpolation becomes expensive in the event that expression compilation is required to evaluate such subtrees.

-Arborist will first attempt to evaluate these expressions using a reflective approach which is capable of interpreting most *basic* expression trees; i.e. member accesses, method invocations, and some basic type conversions.
-Despite the use of the reflection API, evaluating expressions this way is *significantly* faster than the compilation-based approach used as a fallback in the event that it fails.

-> **💡 Hint:** You should try to pre-evaluate your spliced values to simplify the subtrees
-> requiring evaluation by the interpolation process.

-Interpolation always requires construction of new expression trees, however you can reduce the number of allocations per call by using the interpolation data parameter, which lets you make the input expression a static declaration.

 ### Splicing methods